AbhinavVarma02/Gamelens-AI/README.md

 ## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

-This project is provided for educational and portfolio use.
-Review the licenses of underlying dependencies, including Ultralytics YOLO, before any commercial use.
+Note: This project uses third-party libraries and models, including Ultralytics YOLO.
+Users are responsible for reviewing and complying with the licenses of all external dependencies and model weights before commercial use.